The Board of Directors is the Company’s highest administrative body. Its main function is to formulate the Company’s strategy and development policy.

 Since 2019 she has served as Legal Advisor to the Deputy Prime Minister of the Hellenic Government as well as to the Minister of State.
 She holds the position of Deputy Director of Legal Services at PPA.

-Marika Labrou, Non-Executive Member, Member of the Remunerations and Nominations Committee Bylaws, Member of the Risk Management Committee
+Marika Labrou, Independent Non-Executive Member, Member of the Remunerations and Nominations Committee Bylaws, Member of the Risk Management Committee

-Marika Labrou is Senior Business Advisor and Author of the book "Secrets of Success for Family Businesses in the New Era".
 She is a member of the Board of Directors of DEPA, TEKA and EYDAP.
-She has more than 30 years of successful executive experience in major multinational and Greek companies (BSH, HP, Microsoft, SingularLogic, Intersys, KAFKAS), the last 15 years in positions of General Manager and CEO.
-She has a degree in Chemical Engineering and a postgraduate degree in Business Administration (MBA).
+She has served as member of the BoD of Entersoft & Focus Bark.
+She has more than 35 years of successful executive experience in major multinational and Greek companies, particularly in the field of information technology (BSH, HP, Microsoft, SingularLogic, Intersys, KAFKAS), for 15 years in positions of CEO.

 Being committed to compassionate leadership and to innovative entrepreneurship, she is the Founder and CEO of CEL (Compassionate Entrepreneurial Leadership) consulting agency.

-Anastasia Martseki, Non-Executive Member, Chair of the Audit Committee, Member of the Strategy, Innovation and Sustainable Development Committee
+Anastasia Martseki, Independent Non-Executive Member, Chair of the Audit Committee, Member of the Strategy, Innovation and Sustainable Development Committee

 Natasa Martseki is a former banking executive with extensive experience in international capital markets and stock markets.
 She has been Director of Foreign Institutional Clients at Alpha Finance for 19 years, where she managed the largest foreign capital investors in Greece, and has held similar positions of responsibility in New York, London and Zurich at Shell Oil, Citibank and Lehman Brothers.